Gunaikurnai people: Resistance to European settlement

-In 1846 Gippsland squatter Henry Meyrick wrote in a letter home to his relatives in England:
+In 1846, Gippsland squatters, Henry Meyrick, wrote in a letter to his relatives in England:

 The blacks are very quiet here now, poor wretches.
 No wild beast of the forest was ever hunted down with such unsparing perseverance as they are.
 Men, women and children are shot whenever they can be met with … I have protested against it at every station I have been in Gippsland, in the strongest language, but these things are kept very secret as the penalty would certainly be hanging … For myself, if I caught a black actually killing my sheep, I would shoot him with as little remorse as I would a wild dog, but no consideration on earth would induce me to ride into a camp and fire on them indiscriminately, as is the custom whenever the smoke is seen.
 They [the Aborigines] will very shortly be extinct.
 It is impossible to say how many have been shot, but I am convinced that not less than 500 have been murdered altogether.

-In 1863 Rev Friedrich Hagenauer established Rahahyuck Mission on the banks of the Avon River near Lake Wellington to house the Gunaikurnai survivors from west and central Gippsland.
+In 1863, Reverend Friedrich Hagenauer established Rahahyuck Mission on the banks of the Avon River, near Lake Wellington, to house the Gunaikurnai survivors from west and central Gippsland.
 The mission sought to discourage all tribal ritual and culture.
-The Mission closed in 1908 and the few remaining residents were moved to the Lake Tyers Mission.
+It closed in 1908 and the few remaining residents were moved to the Lake Tyers Mission.